petraeeghen/ecommerce-pattern-library/patterns/header/README.md

 ---
-navigation:
+header:
   background-color: "var(--color-primary)"
 ---
 This is the main header for the Artepual website.
+Use this at the beginning of your webpage.